Fibonaccigirly/New-Classrooms/README.md

 By following these instructions, you should be able to run the automated tests successfully on your local machine.

-...

 ## Next Steps

-To continue improving the automated testing project, consider the following next steps:
+To continue improving the automated testing project, I would consider the following next steps:

 ### 1. Implement Comprehensive Reporting